viktorsapozhok/docker-scip/README.md

         ) <= _bin.capacity)
 ```

-Finally, we define an objective function as a total value of the packed items and run optimization.
+Finally, we define an objective function as a total value of the packed items and run the optimization.

 ```python
 model.setObjective(